In Tribal Habits, your topics and articles can be labelled as 'active', 'draft' or 'archive'.

 Setting visibility for topics and articles

-Admins can set the visibility of topics and articles in several ways.
+Admins can set the visibility of topics and articles in two ways, as described below.

-Third, if your organisation allows staff to create topics or articles from their dashboard, then those topics or articles will be automatically set to draft visibility.
-Admins can later change the visibility to active once the topic or article is ready for enrolments.
+NOTE: If your organisation allows staff to create topics or articles from their dashboard, the topics or articles they create will be set to 'Draft' visibility automatically.
+Admins can later change the visibility (following the instructions above) to 'Active' once the topic or article is ready for enrolments.

 What happens when visibility settings are changed?